NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/personalisation.md

 You can send personalised messages by adding personalisation fields to a single template.

-Use double brackets to add a placeholder to your content.
-Do not include spaces in your placeholder text.
+Use double brackets to add a personalisation field to your content.
+Do not include spaces in your personalisation fields.
 For example:

 {% include components/inset-text.html
     text='Hello ((fullName)), your NHS Number is ((nhsNumber))'